Happy New Year!

 • Spending more time with family

-You will have to come back to see who is writing for this series.
-But they are top-notch.
+The writers for this series are top-notch.
 I promise.
 Ministry leaders, published authors, business professionals … truly experts in their fields.
 I am so honored that they have partnered with me to bring this series to you.

 How do you feel about New Year Resolutions?
 Are any of these something you want to work on this year?